1999–2000 Port Vale F.C. season: Finances

 The club's shirt sponsors were Tunstall Assurance.

 Cup competitions

-In the FA Cup, Vale lost 2–0 to Premier League outfit Leeds United at Elland Road, to exit the competition at the Third Round.
-Just 11,912 turned up for the game, after the Vale board refused to allow a price reduction.
+In the FA Cup, Vale lost 2–0 to Premier League club Leeds United at Elland Road to exit the competition in the third round.
+Just 11,912 turned up for the game after the Vale board refused to allow a price reduction.

-In the League Cup, for the second successive season Third Division Chester City knocked the Vale out at the First Round.
-In the 2–1 defeat at the Deva Stadium both sides finished the game with ten men, and as the return leg was a 4–4 draw, Chester achieved a 6–5 aggregate win.
+In the League Cup, for the second successive season, Third Division Chester City knocked the Vale out at the first round.
+In the 2–1 defeat at the Deva Stadium, both sides finished the game with ten men, and as the return leg was a 4–4 draw, Chester achieved a 6–5 aggregate win.